 New or Second Hand

-If you do not have much money to spend on a synthesizer, getting a second-hand synthesizer can significantly reduce your budget especially if you are purchasing the synthesizer from someone you trust.
+If you do not have much money to spend on a synthesizer, getting a budget synthesizer can significantly reduce your budget especially if you are purchasing the synthesizer from someone you trust.
 On the other hand, if you do not have a close relationship with the seller, you might end up getting a synthesizer that has multiple faults.

 Buying a new synthesizer might be slightly costly but it will offer you benefits such as a warranty, accessories like new power cords that might come with the synthesizer, and fully functional knobs or keys.

 Ease of Using the Synthesizer

 If you are a beginner and you are still learning how to use a synthesizer, ensure that you pick one that is easy to use and does not have numerous complicated buttons that will annoy you.
 You can move to a more complicated version after learning how to use the simpler one.